typescript-cheatsheets/react/README.md

 <details>

-<summary><b>Discussion</b></summary>
+<summary><b>Why two ways to do the same thing?</b></summary>

-Why two ways to do the same thing?
 The first method uses an inferred method signature `(e: React.FormEvent<HTMLInputElement>): void` and the second method enforces a type of the delegate provided by `@types/react`.
 So `React.ChangeEventHandler<>` is simply a "blessed" typing by `@types/react`, whereas you can think of the inferred method as more... *artisanally hand-rolled*.
 Either way it's a good pattern to know.
 [See our Github PR for more](https://github.com/sw-yx/react-typescript-cheatsheet/pull/24).

 </details>